 The diagram displays the PartOrUsageRelatedSpecifications for Cavity seals and plugs.
 Both are used to seal Cavities.
 A cavity plug is used for a single cavity that has no wire in it, a cavity seal is used to seal a single cavity together with a terminal and a wire.

-For both are special types existent that do not seal a single cavity, but a couple of cavities at the same time.
+For both are special types are existent that do not seal a single cavity, but a couple of cavities at the same time.
 The MultiCavitySeal and the MultiCavityPlug.
 For more details see the description of the corresponding classes.

 Wire Protections